irontiga/wimp-js/README.md

    - **wimp-workers** - Allows wimp to communicate to/from web workers
    - **wimp-streams** - Adds streams...i.e. websocket connections to Wimp
    - **wimp-proxy** - Allows routes to be proxied between windows and frames.
 An alternative to broadcast channel when communicating cross-origin
+   - **wimp-server** - Possible future improvement.
+Add support for communicating with a node server.
+This could look like using wimp to proxy cross origin domains to a server that doesn't allow cors.
+Might be overkill...but then should also be a light plugin.
    - _**wimp-requests**_ - Maybe...makes simple requests and routes possible...i.e.
 HTTP GET
  - Fully ES6...supporting async functions for routes, and getting rid of callback support for things like requests.
  - Advanced routing, i.e. allowing for routes such as `accounts/:accountID`